Cost of Living in Stockholm: 2022 Monthly Expenses

 You can book through an app or just take a taxi from the airport.
 The cost from the airport to the city is also around 500 SEK (~$60).

-I personally find taxis more expensive, so I often use Uber.
+I find taxis more expensive, so I often use Uber or Bolt.

 If you want to use public transportation and don’t mind traveling for 45 minutes, then you can take the commuter train.